 Indicators: General Information on Detention

-1. Total number of asylum seekers detained in 2018: n/a
+1. Total number of asylum seekers detained in 2019: Not available

-2. Number of asylum seekers in detention at the end of 2018: n/a
+2. Number of asylum seekers in detention at the end of 2019: Not avaiallble

-3. Number of detention centres: 5
+3. Number of detention centres: 6

-4. Total capacity of detention centres: 583
+4. Total capacity of detention centres: 660

-A total 6,311 migrants, including asylum seekers, were detained in the course of 2016.
-According to Myria, this number included 169 asylum seekers at the border (2%) and 812 asylum seekers who applied for asylum on the territory (12%).
-This breakdown did not reflect the numbers of persons who were detained and subsequently applied for asylum.
-As regards 2017 and 2018, the Aliens office did not publish any statistics on the total number of detained asylum seekers.
-According to the Global Detention Project, 7,105 migrants were detained in 2017.
+A total of 8,158 migrants, including asylum seekers, were detained in the course of 2018.
+According to Myria, this number includes asylum seekers at the border (2%) and asylum seekers who applied for asylum on the territory (12%).
+However, this breakdown must be read with caution as it does not include the number of persons who were detained and subsequently applied for asylum, nor the persons detained for the purpose of a Dublin transfer.
+Given that these categories of persons receive an order to leave the territory, they are no longer registered as asylum seekers.
+The Immigration Office has not published statistics on the total number of detained asylum seekers since 2018.

-Belgium has a total of 5 detention centres, commonly referred to as "closed centres": the 127bis repatriation centre, to which the closed family units have been attached; the "Caricole" near Brussels Airport; and 3 Centres for Illegal Aliens located in Bruges (CIB), in Merksplas near Antwerp (CIM) and in Vottem near Liege (CIV).
-In addition to the Caricole building, there are also some smaller INAD centres in the five regional airports that are Schengen border posts.
-Unlike the open reception centres, the detention centres fall under the authority of the Aliens Office.
+Belgium has a total of 6 detention centres, commonly referred to as "closed centres": the 127bis repatriation centre, to which the closed family units have been attached; the "Caricole" near Brussels Airport; and 4 Centres for Illegal Aliens located in Bruges (CIB), in Merksplas near Antwerp (CIM), in Vottem near Liege (CIV) and in Holsbeek (near Leuven) In addition to the Caricole building, there are also some smaller Centres for Inadmissible Passengers (INAD centres) in the five regional airports that are Schengen border posts.
+Unlike the open reception centres, the detention centres fall under the authority of the Immigration Office.
 The provisions of the Reception Conditions Directive are still not applicable to them.

-In his Policy Note of October 2018, the State Secretary noted that there were 583 detention places.
-The government decided on 14 May 2017 to maximise the number of places in existing detention facilities, to transform one open reception centre (Holsbeek) into a closed centre and to build two additional detention centres in Zandvliet and Jumet.
-These plans will bring Belgium's detention capacity up to 1,066 places by 2022.
+The government decided on 14 May 2017 to maximise the number of places in existing detention facilities.
+In 2019 the open reception centre (Holsbeek) has thus been turned into a closed centre for women.
+Two additional detention centres will be established in Zandvliet and Jumet.
+While the government has communicated that its current capacity is at 660 places, these plans will bring Belgium's detention capacity up to 1,066 places by 2022.

-In August 2018, the government opened five family units in the 127bis repatriation centre, as a result of which families with children are being detained again.
+In August 2018, the government opened five family units in the 127bis repatriation centre, as a result of which families with children were being detained again.
 Detention is applied where the family manifestly refuses to cooperate with the return procedure.
+The royal decree allowing this practice was suspended by the Council of State in April 2019.
+Between august 2018 and April 2019 a total of 9 families were detained.